 To schedule an appointment please contact the Dean's Office at 303-315-7170 or firstname.lastname@example.org.

 Please bring a copy of your transcripts from all institutions attended, copies of course descriptions for any courses you wish to have considered for transfer and, if possible, a syllabus for each of those courses.
 Only courses with a grade of C- or better will be considered for transfer credit.
 Pass/fail courses, internship courses, research-related courses and special topics courses will not be considered for transfer credit.

 You may reference the engineering Community College Transfer Guide for information about transferring specific community college courses.

-All graduate students in the College of Engineering and Applied Science should meet with their departmental faculty advisor(s) as soon possible after admission.
+All graduate students in the College of Engineering, Design and Computing should meet with their departmental faculty advisor(s) as soon possible after admission.
 Graduate faculty advisors will assist you in understanding course requirements and can also assist in understanding the research requirements within a chosen department.
 If you wish to receive transfer credit for course work taken at another institution, you must meet with an advisor as soon as possible for consideration.
 (When meeting with a faculty advisor for consideration of the transferability of course work, students should have a copy of their transcripts and the course descriptions of any courses they wish to have evaluated.)

 It is solely the responsibility of all graduate students in the college to meet with a faculty advisor in a timely manner in order to receive proper advising.
 Failure to do so may result in a student’s inability to satisfactorily progress toward degree completion.